varnish/libvmod-cookie/README.rst

 Return value
 	STRING
 Description
 	Get the value of a cookie, as stored in internal vmod storage.
+If the cookie name does not exists, an empty string is returned.

 Example
         ::